Atrone/blackSwanModels/README.md

 # cryptoInvestmentAdvisor

+Now an async aiohttp rest API with one endpoint.

 This service was originally made to test and advertise the Google trends crypto investing strategy (total trend / individual trend is proportionate to performace of individual crypto).

 So far, it's proven that in a hype market, this strategy beats the simplest one (just buying Bitcoin) by 60% over 3 months.